Medicare → MDPP Implementation Resources

 MDPP and Health Care Providers

-These videos were developed to encourage health care teams to work together and with their patients to identify prediabetes and increase referrals to the National DPP lifestyle change program.
+The videos below were developed to encourage health care teams to work together and with their patients to identify prediabetes and increase referrals to the National DPP lifestyle change program.
 These videos were created by NACDD in collaboration with the AMA and through support from the CDC, Division of Diabetes Translation.
+CDC has also conducted research and tested materials to engage Advanced Practice Providers (AAPs) in referrals.

 Team-Based Care: Clinical Care Management and the National DPP